 For early retirement projects only, the installed equipment cooling capacity must be within 80 percent to 120 percent of the replaced electric cooling capacity.
 For scenarios involving the replacement of a combination of systems by an alternate combination of systems of varying capacities, early retirement savings can still be claimed if the overall pre- and post-capacities for the total combination of systems are within ± 20%.
 In these cases, a custom calculation should be performed to establish the following weighted savings factors to be applied over the early retirement portion of the savings calculation: manufacturer year, EUL, RUL, full and part-load baseline, demand factor, and EFLH.
 These factors should be weighted based on contribution to overall capacity.

-Non-ctandard size PTAC/PTHPs cannot be used for new construction
+Non-standard size PTAC/PTHPs cannot be used for new construction

 No additional measures are being installed that directly affect the operation of the cooling equipment (e.g., control sequences)